Parrott-R/Processing_OceanVelocityData/README.md

 cruise.Vel.sel <- select(cruise.Vel, c("distance","depth","velocity"))
 ```

-## Interpolating the absolute current velocity with MBA
+## Interpolating the absolute current velocity using the MBA package

 Prior to interpolating the data, 'NA' values are removed and, as an optional extra step, the data is subsetted to include only surface data.
 It's advised to minimise the size of the data frame, where possible, to maximise the efficiency of mba.surf(), which is used to perform the interpolation.
-The interpolated data is melted into a long data frame for plotting.
+The interpolated data is then melted into a long data frame for plotting.

 ```
 dat.var <- na.omit(cruise.Vel.sel)